""

 Donations

 Table of Grace accepts food donations from organizations and members of the community.
-For questions about donations contact the Food Pantry Manager, Jennifer Sheppard at bleux@yahoo.com.
+For questions about donations contact us at togpantry@gmail.com.

 Fresh Food